awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ImageId`  <a name="cfn-ec2-instance-imageid"></a>
-The ID of the AMI, which you can get by calling \.
+The ID of the AMI, which you can get by calling DescribeImages\.
 An AMI ID is required to launch an instance and must be specified here or in a launch template\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)